Beijing Games organisers say virus 'biggest challenge', 100 days from start

 Officials in Hebei, which neighbours Beijing, said Wednesday that the province was building mobile labs to handle up to 40,000 samples for daily Covid-19 tests during the Games.

-In the face of fresh cases on Wednesday, a lockdown was imposed on one housing compound in eastern Shandong province, which logged four new cases.
+The northwestern Ningxia region, which has recorded 14 new cases since Saturday, closed nearly 800 schools and authorities said they would test 3.5 million people in the regional capital Yinchuan for a second time, despite the initial round of samples all coming back negative.

+Lanzhou, a city 720 miles (1,200 km) to the southwest of Beijing, went into lockdown Tuesday with authorities ordering its four million residents to stay home except in emergencies.

-In a locked-down county of 35,000 people in China's Inner Mongolia region, authorities were working to provide medicines for stranded elderly tourists with chronic conditions, state media outlet Beijing News reported.
+In another locked-down county of 35,000 people in China's Inner Mongolia region, authorities were working to provide medicines for stranded domestic elderly tourists with chronic conditions, state media outlet Beijing News reported.

-And the northwestern Ningxia region -- which has recorded 14 new cases since Saturday -- closed nearly 800 schools.

-Authorities in the regional capital Yinchuan said they would test 3.5 million people for the second time, despite the initial round of samples all coming back negative.
+As the capital's countdown clock showed 100 days to go, Beijing residents said they were hoping for a successful Olympics untarnished by Covid-19.

+"I hope everyone can do a good job in protection and make the Beijing Winter Olympic Games a success."

-In addition to the pandemic, boycott calls are casting a shadow over the Games.
+In addition to the pandemic, boycott calls are also casting a shadow over the Games.

-Human rights activists last week disrupted the flame-lighting ceremony in Greece, and campaigners have also accused Beijing of repression in the northwestern Xinjiang region as well as Hong Kong and Tibet.
+Human rights activists last week disrupted the flame-lighting ceremony in Greece.
+Campaigners have accused Beijing of repression in the northwestern Xinjiang region as well as Hong Kong and Tibet.

+China has consistently railed against what it calls the "politicisation of sport".

 © 2021 AFP